We Must Fix How Our Media Covers Mental Illness

 During this episode, Munoz’s mother and sisters called a crisis hotline, the non-emergency police number, and eventually 911 in an attempt to find help.
 In the 911 call, Munoz’s sister said that Ricardo was being aggressive, attempting to enter the house, and mentally ill.
 The police believed they had a domestic disturbance and shot and killed Muñoz minutes after they arrived.

-America has a serious issue when it comes down to viewing the mentally ill.
+America has a serious issue when it comes down to viewing those who struggle with mental illness.
 For several decades, the media has misrepresented mental illness, resulting in a failure to help those struggling with mental health, a mischaracterization of particular illnesses, and a sense of fear regarding mental illness itself.

 As a country, it is the responsibility of the majority to provide help and resources to those in the minority experiencing hardship.
 People often fail to see how America continues to hurt those struggling with mental health.